xRiot45/PhantomKey/README.md

 # PhantomKey

 PhantomKey is a tool that I have created using the Python programming language.
-This tool is designed for various security functions, including hashing data, brute forcing passwords, and identifying the type of hashing used in an encrypted password.
+This tool is designed for various security functions, including hashing password, cracking passwords, and identifying the type of hashing used in.

 There are 7 types of Hash Functions available in this tool, namely as follows: